ashiqYousuf/SnippetBox/readme.md

 5. So, for the sake of security, itʼs generally a good idea to avoid *DefaultServeMux*.

 6. In Goʼs *servemux*, longer URL patterns always take precedence over shorter ones.
-Request URL paths are automatically sanitized. host-specific maths are precedenced than non-host specific patterns
+Request URL paths are automatically sanitized. host-specific maths are precedenced than non-host specific patterns.

+7. All incoming HTTP requests are served in their own goroutine.
+Go Server is Concurrent!

 ### Project Structure
 1. The cmd directory will contain the application-specific code for the executable applications in the project.
 It scales nicely to add another app later on (cmd/cli).